Did you know? In North Carolina…

 Heartworm disease is a serious condition transmitted by mosquitoes.
 It is present in all 50 states.

 Mosquitoes naturally gravitate to bite the warmest body they can find, which is often your dog or cat.
 It only takes one bite one time for an infected mosquito to transmit heartworms to your fur baby.

-Heartworm disease can be life-threatening and is potentially fatal.
+Heartworm disease is life-threatening and potentially fatal.
 Treating it in dogs is expensive and difficult.
 Sadly, there is no treatment for heartworms in cats.

 How can I tell if my dog or cat has heartworms?

 Pets with heartworm disease may initially have no symptoms at all.